 2. Nervousness around people

-Some people are introverted, coy, they are not good at public speaking or even presentable.
-However, they can be talent in other ways.
+Some people are introverted and coy, they are not good at public speaking or even presentable.
+However, they can be talented in other ways.

 Some employers prefer them to ignite their dormant skills.
-Though they are nervous at presentation and lecture, they might prepare excellent presentation content and lecture sheet.
+Though they are nervous at presentations and lectures, they might prepare excellent presentation content and lecture sheet.

 3. Lack of some skills

 There are all the necessary skills for a person’s career profile.
 This is a reason for one of the greatest losses because once a person starts earning, it is difficult to return to their learning methods.

 When people don’t have learning agility, they would be blocked in a common maze.
 Yet, with continuous learning and practice, skills can be acquired.

 4. Having a Debater

 There will be some people who are very passionate about working and require a reason for any change in the company.
 Although it is good for products and projects, it may mislead people around you.

 Here you will find a list of examples of some additional strengths and weaknesses: